 Jetstar and Qantas follow the same dangerous goods policy – governed by the IATA Dangerous Goods Regulations and CASA Civil Aviation Safety Regulations.

-- Security type attaché cases incorporating dangerous goods, such as lithium batteries or pyrotechnic devices
+- Security-type attaché cases incorporating dangerous goods (eg lithium batteries or pyrotechnic material)

-- Disabling devices such as mace or pepper spray, which contain an irritant or incapacitating substance
+- Disabling devices containing an irritant or incapacitating substance (eg mace or pepper spray)

 - Self-balancing boards (hoverboards)

 - Laser plasma lighters

 - Samsung Galaxy Note 7 devices

 Lithium batteries are used to power rechargeable electronic devices such as mobile phones, laptops, tablets and game consoles, mobility aids and assistive devices, and portable medical equipment including CPAP machines and oxygen concentrators.

 If you’re travelling with a device containing lithium batteries, here are some things you need to know:

 - There are no restrictions for batteries under 101Wh (eg found in mobile phones, laptops)